poridhiEng/poridhi-labs/Poridhi Labs/Jenkins Labs/Lab 11/README.md

 ### **Pipeline Details**

 #### 1. **Tools**
-- Configures the tools required for the pipeline:
+Configures the tools required for the pipeline:

 - `jdk 'JDK-17'`: Uses Java Development Kit version 17.
 - `nodejs 'NODE-18'`: Uses Node.js version 18.

 We have already configured the tools in the Jenkins dashboard.

-#### 2. **Environment**
-- `DOCKER_IMAGE = 'konami98/simple-react'`: Defines an environment variable for the Docker image name to simplify reuse throughout the pipeline.

 ### **Stages**